PaulHit/mpp/README.md

 (some of the) attributes:
 - name
+- genre
-- genre(s)
+- director
-- release date
+- description
 - rating
-- actors
-- awards
-- box office